Megha138/ContosoAir/README.md

 ## Local Environment Setup

-This project uses ES6, and has been tested with nodejs v8.9.4   ksbhdisbfosodfjsapo There is almost no front-end logic.
+This project uses ES6, and has been tested with nodejs v8.9.4   ksbhdisbfosodf There is almost no front-end logic.
 Still, the application uses webpack to compile sass styles and bundle third parties js files.
 If you want to modify any front logic or style run `npm run local:build`.

 In order to launch a local server on port 3000 (can be modified with environment variable PORT) run: